 A new approach to paying for these costs, reflecting how the NTS is now used, is therefore required; a methodology that more fairly distributes costs among the users of the system and that recognises that historical decisions on how the network was developed over many years should not in future unduly dictate how charges are set in future.
 A Postage Stamp methodology has its appeal – it’s simple and generally equalises entry and exit charges for users.
 However, a Postage Stamp method could be considered a relatively extreme departure from an LRMC approach and would be a step too far at this point in time because there will remain some additional use of the NTS in future (witness the number of PARCA windows being opened) for which an element of locational price signal would remain relevant and cost-reflective.

 A Capacity Weighted Distance (CWD) charging methodology sits somewhere between LRMC and Postage Stamp.
 It significantly flattens capacity charges across the range of entry points and range of exit points whilst still maintaining a degree of locational price signal.
-A CWD reference price methodology has therefore been adopted in this proposal to provide a balanced cost-allocation approach, one which recognises the changing use of the NTS yet one that retains some locational price signals.
-It is the view of the Proposer that CWD provides a more reasonable basis for setting cost-reflective reference prices during this phase of the NTS’s life but it requires and relies on the addition of an Optional Charge (or short-haul) solution to make it work.
+A CWD reference price methodology has therefore been adopted in this 0621C proposal to provide a balanced cost-allocation approach, one which recognises the changing use of the NTS yet one that retains some locational price signals.
+It is the view of the Proposer of 0621C that CWD provides a more reasonable basis for setting cost-reflective reference prices during this phase of the NTS’ life but it requires and relies on the addition of an Optional Charge (or ‘shorthaul’) solution to make it work.

-The inclusion of a workable Optional Charge (or short-haul) solution is critical to ensuring the cost-reflectivity of either a CWD or Postage Stamp methodology.
-Both of these Reference Price Methodologies would produce counter-intuitive capacity charges for some combinations of entry and exit points, e.g. high entry and exit charges when the exit point is in close proximity to the entry point, such as St Fergus and Peterhead power station or Bacton UKCS and the IUK exit point.
+The inclusion of a workable Optional Charge (or ‘shorthaul’) solution is critical to ensuring the cost-reflectivity of either a CWD or Postage Stamp methodology.
+Both of these Reference Price Methodologies would produce counter-intuitive capacity charges for some combinations of entry and exit points, e.g. high entry and exit charges when the exit point is in close proximity to the entry point, such as St Fergus and Peterhead power station or Bacton UKCS and the Interconnector UK exit point.
 It is therefore essential to incorporate a meaningful and enduring Optional Charge solution to resolve such anomalies in order to provide a holistic solution that results in cost-reflective charges.
-This modification proposal provides such a solution with a new Optional Charge approach that is based on the cost allocation principles contained in the CWD reference price methodology.
-The result in a consistent, holistic solution that works for both the transitional period and, critically, for the enduring period without resort to any artificial restrictions such as short-haul distance caps.
+This 0621C Modification proposal provides such a solution with a new Optional Charge approach that is based on the cost allocation principles contained in the CWD reference price methodology.
+The result is a consistent, holistic solution that works for both the transitional period and, critically, for the enduring period without resort to any artificial restrictions such as ‘shorthaul’distance caps.